MarritL/MarritLeenstrapset62/PROCESS.md

    * Problem: This solution did not work wel, because the fireBase value event listener didn't register datachanges anymore.
      * Solution: i decided that onDataChange was better in the MainActivity, because then you see the changes right away.
 Therefor that the singleton for users was not a good idee.
 However, then i am back at the problem of stateloss.
      * Solution: I give the Userclass an extra variable namly onLaunch, that is true when the hometab has to be selected and false if that is already done.
 In this way I avoid using the saveInstanceState bundle in the onDataChange listener from Firebase.

+# 8-5-2018
+* Added an information button to explain the user how the caluculations are made.

 # 12-5-2-18
 * Testing app: practically finished